absorensen/numbers_go_brrrr/m3_types/s7_exercises.md

 Find the minimum and maximum values in the ranges.
 Use spatial hashing as described in [bit tricks][10] to sort the points into buckets in a ```HashMap<u32, Vec<Vec3<f32>>```.
 Use 10 bits of precision for each coordinate.

-Once you have done this, perhaps too literal, bucket sort, quantize each point in each buckets collection of points relative to the placement of the bucket in which it resides.
+Once you have done this, perhaps too literal, bucket sort, quantize each point in each bucket's collection of points relative to the placement of the bucket in which it resides.
 From there turn the quantized points into Morton codes.
 Do you need to adjust the resolution of your quantization to accomodate the range of the Morton codes?

-Once you have the Morton code version of your points, use Radix sort on each bucket's list of morton codes.
+Once you have the Morton code version of your points, use Radix sorting on each bucket's list of Morton codes.

 Now, use delta encoding to limit the variety of numbers present in each list.
-Now, find a compression crate to write the lists to disk in zipped format.
+Next, find a compression crate to write the lists to disk in zipped format.
 Write one file for each bucket and name each file the corresponding spatial hash of the bucket.